Gordon McKay Professor of Computer Science and Director of the Center for Research in Computation and Society (CRCS) at Harvard University.

 Research and Awards

-Previously, his "security games" research was also used on a daily basis (and continues to be used) by agencies such as the US Federal Air Marshals, US Coast Guard and LA Airport, for optimally allocating officers, boats, or other security for improving public safety.
+Previously, his "security games" research was also used on a daily basis (and continues to be used) by agencies such as the US Federal Air Marshals, US Coast Guard and LA Airport, for innovative patrol strategies and for optimally allocating officers, boats, or other security for improving public safety.
 This research has led him and his students to receive the US Coast Guard Meritorious Team Commendation (2013), Certificate of Appreciation from the US Federal Air Marshals Service (2011) and special commendation given by the LAX airport from the city of Los Angeles(2009).
-Finally, his PAWS system was listed as "Top Tech" of 2018 by IEEE spectrum, and work with algorithms for HIV prevention were listed by Mashable.com in their "26 incredible innovations that improved the world in 2015".
+His PAWS system was listed as "Top Tech" of 2018 by IEEE spectrum, and work with algorithms for HIV prevention were listed by Mashable.com in their "26 incredible innovations that improved the world in 2015".

 Prof. Tambe's work at Google Research India, as director for AI for Social Good is seen in this blog post.
-These projects have successfully transitioned to actual deployment, with a potential to assist NGOs in making a difference in lives of millions of beneficiaries.
+These projects have successfully transitioned to actual deployment.

 Prof. Tambe completed his PhD from the School of Computer Science at Carnegie Mellon University.
 Prior to that, he completed his undergraduate education at BITS, Pilani, India, which awarded him their Distinguished Alumnus Award (2020).